-Vector monitoring to identify the species of vector present and their distribution and relative abundance should be one of the first steps in a response to a vectorborne disease.
+Vector monitoring to identify the species of vector present and their distribution and relative abundance should be one of the first steps in a response to a vector-borne disease.
 PCR testing of trapped vectors may indicate whether they are carrying disease agents.
-Vector monitoring could also indicate the effectiveness of disinfestation and vector-control strategies.
+Vector monitoring could also indicate the effectiveness of disinsectisation and vector-control strategies.